shankarpandey7230/ReactPrankCalculator/README.md

 3. Get the value of the pressed button and display on the screen

 4. Check the value and update it using use state

+5. Set the event to each button onmousedown
+6. Add the prank noise when there will be an extra value